A functional tensor model for dynamic multilayer networks with common invariant subspaces and the RKHS estimation: Introduction

 A challenge in modeling dynamic networks or dynamic multilayer networks lies in characterizing the temporal evolution, as their observed networks, unlike general multiple networks, have a well-defined temporal order that can be leveraged.
 Most existing models that characterize this temporal order can be broadly divided into two categories: (1) dependent models, which assume that the network at the next time point depends on its states at previous time points following a consistent evolutionary pattern, and (2) smooth models, which assume that the network evolves smoothly over time.
-Dependent models include the latent space models for dynamic networks proposed in \cite{sarkar2005dynamic} and \cite{sewell2015latent}, which assume connection probabilities are determined by distances between vertex latent positions, which evolve according to Gaussian random walks. \cite{heaukulani2013dynamic} uses generalized inner products of binary vertex latent feature vectors, which evolve via Bernoulli distributions with transition probabilities depending on a weighted sum of the same feature across neighboring vertices from the previous step. \cite{mazzarisi2020dynamic} assumes links are formed either by copying from the previous time step with a constant probability, or according to connection probabilities determined by vertex latent features, where features follow Gaussian autoregressive processes.
-Building on the SBM, several models focus on evolving community structures. \cite{ishiguro2010dynamic} uses hierarchical Dirichlet processes for cluster assignments with persistence-encouraging transition probabilities, while \cite{matias2017statistical} assumes vertex communities follow Markov chains. \cite{daniel2023bayesian} combines cluster-specific interactions with latent position distances, where cluster assignments evolve via hierarchical Dirichlet processes conditional on the previous cluster assignments, and positions evolve via Gaussian autoregressive processes conditionally on current cluster assignments.
-See the review in \cite{kim2018review} for more dependent models of dynamic networks. \cite{loyal2023eigenmodel} and \cite{lan2025tensor} consider dynamic multilayer networks. \cite{loyal2023eigenmodel} assumes connection probabilities in each layer are determined by the generalized inner product of vertex latent positions with layer-specific kernels plus vertex layer-and-time-specific effects, with positions and effects evolving via independent Gaussian random walks. \cite{lan2025tensor} uses time-varying tensor decomposition with a fixed node-specific feature matrix and a fixed layer-specific transition matrix, where the core tensor evolves via Gaussian autoregressive processes.
+Dependent models include the latent space models for dynamic networks proposed in \cite{sarkar2005dynamic} and \cite{sewell2015latent}, which assume connection probabilities are determined by distances between vertex latent positions, which evolve according to Gaussian random walks. \cite{heaukulani2013dynamic} uses generalized inner products of binary vertex latent feature vectors, which evolve via Bernoulli distributions with transition probabilities depending on a weighted sum of the same feature across neighboring vertices from the previous step. \cite{mazzarisi2020dynamic} assumes links are formed either by copying from the previous time step with a constant probability, or according to connection probabilities determined by vertex latent features, where features follow Gaussian autoregressive processes. { \cite{jiang2023autoregressive} proposes an autoregressive model where edges retain their previous states or transition between states according to edge-specific probabilities; when applied to stochastic block models, communities are characterized by community-level transition probabilities. \cite{jiang2025two} develops a two-way heterogeneity model for autoregressive dynamic networks that assigns each node two parameters, one characterizing its propensity to form ties and the other characterizing its tendency to retain existing ties.} Building on the SBM, several models focus on evolving community structures. \cite{ishiguro2010dynamic} uses hierarchical Dirichlet processes for cluster assignments with persistence-encouraging transition probabilities, while \cite{matias2017statistical} assumes vertex communities follow Markov chains. \cite{daniel2023bayesian} combines cluster-specific interactions with latent position distances, where cluster assignments evolve via hierarchical Dirichlet processes conditional on the previous cluster assignments, and positions evolve via Gaussian autoregressive processes conditionally on current cluster assignments.
+See the review in \cite{kim2018review} for more dependent models of dynamic networks. \cite{loyal2023eigenmodel} and \cite{lan2025tensor} consider dynamic multilayer networks. \cite{loyal2023eigenmodel} assumes connection probabilities in each layer are determined by the generalized inner product of vertex latent positions with layer-specific kernels plus vertex layer-and-time-specific effects, with positions and effects evolving via independent Gaussian random walks. \cite{lan2025tensor} uses time-varying tensor decomposition with a fixed node-specific feature matrix and a fixed layer-specific transition matrix, where the core tensor evolves via Gaussian autoregressive processes. { \cite{lopez2022dynamic} considers a dynamic multilayer SBM where community membership transitions in each layer depend on past memberships across layers. }